Stevenfavour/Linuxfundametal0/README30.md

 2.  **Document Your Workflows:** Add comments directly into your configuration files (like YAML) to explain the purpose and functionality of any complex or non-obvious steps.

-We can see how comments really helps to easily understand what certain section of the workflow does.
+We can see how comments really help to easily understand what certain section of the workflow does.

 ![](./Img30/2.png)